 Who are you?
 In real life, I mean?

-I am a nineteen-year-old woman.
+I am a twenty-year-old woman.
 I’m originally from America, grew up in the Middle East, and now am a computer science student at a university in Indiana.

 WHERE in the Middle East?